Mutually Exclusive Applications & Time Sharing

 Special circumstance where MX applications can be dismissed

-Traveler's Information Service - Public safety users can waive the ownership limit rules for LPFM stations as long as each station is located within their juristiction and the applications do not meet any competing applications.
+Traveler's Information Service - Public safety agencies (public sector) can waive the ownership limit rules for LPFM stations as long as each station is located within their juristiction and the applications do not meet any competing applications.
 Public safety users can designate a single "priority" application that would not be automatically dismissed but will more forward in the MX resolution process.
 (See 73.855(b)(4))

 The Point System